 - 1. Move the electronic remote control (ERC) levers to the neutral position. - 2.
-Move the joystick in the direction that you want the boat to move, or twist the joystick in the direction that you want the boat to rotate.
+Move the joystick in the desired direction for the boat to move, or twist the joystick in the desired direction for the boat to rotate.
 The joystick can be moved and rotated at the same time.